rcgoncalves/hostblocker/README.md

 ## TODO
 - Check if domains are still active.
-- Support other output formats (support DNSMasq configuration file).
-- Allow more configurations for output file (e.g. which IP to redirec to in `/etc/hosts`?; which response provide with DNSMasq?).
+- Allow more configurations for output file (e.g. which IP to redirect to in `/etc/hosts`?; which response provide with Dnsmasq?).
 - Change YAML from sources to config file.
 - Improve source lists encoding support (namely, allow compressed files).

+## Change Log
+- 1.2 (2017-12-23)
+  - Add support for Dnsmasq
+- 1.1 (2017-12-11)
+  - Add support for caching sources
+- 1.0 (2017-12-10)
+  - Initial version

 ## Author